Jimmy Tarbuck OBE, 1940 – Present

 A national institution, Jimmy Tarbuck is one of Britain’s best loved comedians and one the few all time greats still with us.

-Famous for hosting many a variety show such as Live from Her Majesty’s, Jimmy Tarbuck, like Ken Dodd is still performing today having come up through the ranks with the Beatles and the 1960’s Mersey trend.
+Famous for hosting many a variety show such as Live from Her Majesty’s, Jimmy Tarbuck is still performing today having come up through the ranks with the Beatles and the 1960’s Mersey trend.

 Born in Liverpool 6th February 1940, the son of a Bookmaker, he went to school with John Lennon and left aged 15.